jonasjberg/jonasjberg.github.io/_posts/2016-11-17-css-preprocessors.markdown

 sacrifice for ease and speed of development.
 Casey Muratori says this very eloquently [here][muratori-quality].

+I think he has makes some good points and argues for them very well.
+Even if you disagree, it is still worth a listen.

 However
 -------
 Getting to know the modern web development workflow and methodologies is *very interesting* and worthwhile.
-Even though I have no interest in pursuing a career in any kind of web development, the web is unavoidable at this point.
+Even though I have no interest in pursuing a career doing web development, the web is unavoidable at this point.
-Even as an electronics engineer, basic knowledge of scripting languages, html and CSS can help improve throughput.
+Even as an electronics engineer, basic knowledge of scripting languages, HTML and CSS can help improve throughput.
 At the very least, the ability to maintain a strong online presence has become very important when hunting for employment..

 CSS Pre-Processors